SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/security_group.md

 #### errors

 * 13 – Operation not permitted – if user has insufficient rights.
-* 201 – Not found in the database – when security group with the specified id does not exist.
+* 201 – Not found in the database – when security group with the specified ID does not exist.
 * 236 – Feature unavailable due to tariff restrictions - if there is at least one tracker without `multilevel_access` tariff feature.